by Cat, July, 2007; Updated Aug 2017 re: “chew chew chew” for mineral absorption; updated May 2019; updateOct 2019, re: iodine, sources to avoid

 - See also: 1.
 Diet and Health Menu; 2.
 Magnesium (About); 3.
 Magnesium Chloride, 80% Solution; 4.
 Toxic Heavy Metals (About) < links to_HeavyMetals (iWeb)

-Update links to (_HeavyMetals) when moved (a little more than half-way down).
+Update links to (_HeavyMetals) when moved from iWeb (a little more than half-way down).
 Also update link to _Heavy Metals, about 1/6 of the way down.

 Minerals, in relation to human biochemistry, fall into three main categories, with the most common of each shown in the following table: